PascaleStark/RecipeManager/README.md

 - For backend setup, click [here](https://github.com/danistark1/recipesAPI).

 - To open the project in a live server, use the command `live-server`.

+Note: To install live-server globally click [here](https://www.npmjs.com/package/live-server).

 # Demo (How to use the project)